bbepis/XUnity.AutoTranslator/README.md

 #### Romaji 'translation'
 One of the possible values as output `Language` is 'romaji'.
 If you choose this as language, you will find that games often has problems showing the translations because the font does not understand the special characters used, for example the [macron diacritic](https://en.wikipedia.org/wiki/Macron_(diacritic)).

-To rememdy this, post processing can be applied to translations when 'romaji' is chosen as `Language`.
+To remedy this, post processing can be applied to translations when 'romaji' is chosen as `Language`.
 This is done through the option `RomajiPostProcessing`.
-This option is a ';'-seperated list of values:
+This option is a ';'-separated list of values:
  * `RemoveAllDiacritics`: Remove all diacritics from the translated text
  * `ReplaceMacronWithCircumflex`: Replaces the macron diacritic with a circumflex.
  * `RemoveApostrophes`: Some translators might decide to include apostrophes after the 'n'-character.
 Applying this option removes those.